Hideo Azuma: Boom period

 From there, he began publishing in magazines such as Shōjo Alice, becoming a fixture in the pornographic lolicon manga business and becoming very involved in otaku culture.

+Downfall and late career

 In the late 1980s and into the 1990s, due to stress from his hectic and demanding schedule during 20 years (to that point) as a manga artist, Azuma began drinking heavily, disappeared twice for several months to over a year, attempted suicide at least once, and was finally forcibly committed to an alcohol rehabilitation program.

-He published in 2005 a manga journal of this experience titled Disappearance Diary.
-In addition to being published in Japan, this book has been licensed and published in English, French, Spanish, German, Italian, Russian and Polish.
+In 2005, he published a manga journal of this experience titled Disappearance Diary.
+The manga won several awards, including the prestigious Tezuka Osamu Cultural Prize, and it was translated into English, French, Spanish, German, Italian, Russian and Polish.

-Azuma died in hospital on October 13, 2019 due to esophageal cancer at the age of 69.
+Azuma died in hospital on October 13, 2019, due to esophageal cancer at the age of 69.

+Style

+He is frequently mentioned as a part of the New Wave movement of manga in the 1980s.
+Kentarō Mizumoto cites Azuma's Fujōri Nikki (1979) as an example of the approach of science fiction manga of the movement, as they would function as a parody of science fiction and were thus the essence of new wave science fiction.
+Azuma rejected being labeled as part of the New Wave, when manga critic Natsume Fusanosuke invited him and other artists to appear in a newspaper article Fusanosuke wanted to publish about the movement in 1981.